Luther Strange: Attorney General of Alabama

 As Alabama Attorney General, Strange sued the federal government several times, over such issues as a United States Department of Justice and United States Department of Education directive on the treatment of transgender students and changes in the U.S. Department of the Interior's calculation of Gulf of Mexico offshore drilling royalties.
 Strange also joined a suit brought by some states against the federal government that challenged the Obama administration's Clean Power Plan.
 Along with other Republican state attorneys general, Strange "came to the defense of ExxonMobil when it fell under investigation by attorneys general from states seeking information about whether the oil giant failed to disclose material information about climate change" (see ExxonMobil climate change controversy).

 Strange is an opponent of same-sex marriage.
 He expressed disagreement with the U.S. Supreme Court's ruling in Obergefell v.
 Hodges which found a constitutional right to same-sex marriage.

 His tenure in office included the conviction and removal from office of the Alabama House Speaker Mike Hubbard in June 2016.
 However, Strange recused himself from that case, appointing Van Davis as Acting Attorney General to oversee it.

 As attorney general, Strange was the coordinating counsel for the Gulf Coast states in the litigation on the Deepwater Horizon oil spill.

 In April 2014, Strange argued before the U.S. Supreme Court in Lane v.
 Franks.
 The case involved a whistleblower who reported corruption within the Alabama community college system.
 This was Strange's first argument before the Court.

 In March 2014, Strange brought Alabama into a lawsuit filed by Missouri Attorney General Chris Koster against California's egg production standards as embodied in its Proposition 2 in 2008.
 In October 2014, a federal judge dismissed the lawsuit, rejecting the states' challenge to Proposition 2, California's prohibition on the sale of eggs laid by caged hens kept in conditions more restrictive than those approved by California voters in a 2008 ballot initiative.
 Judge Kimberly Mueller ruled that Alabama and the other states lacked legal standing to sue on behalf of their residents and that the plaintiffs were representing solely the interests of egg farmers, not "a substantial statement of their populations."

 Strange served as chairman of the Republican Attorneys General Association in 2016 and 2017.

 U.S. Senate

-The appointment of Senator Jeff Sessions as United States Attorney General in November 2016 created an opening for a U.S. Senate seat that Governor Bentley would fill by appointment upon Sessions' confirmation.
+The announced nomination of Senator Jeff Sessions as United States Attorney General in November 2016 created an opening for a U.S. Senate seat that Governor Bentley would fill by appointment upon Sessions' confirmation.
 Many aspirants publicly declared their interest in the appointive Senate seat, and in running for it even if not selected by Bentley.